Today’s Solo meal is Riz be Bazalyah – Rice with Green peas, cooked just the way Salma used to do it… +

-She wakes up at 5 am, does her prayers.
+She wakes up at 5 am and does her prayers.
 Lights the gas on a small coffee pot with water, she prepares Turkish coffee and the day has just started.

 The butcher will send the stuff with one of his guys in a few as well.
 She spends the morning in the kitchen and by noon she has prepared lunch and soon will start doing the peas, peel, blanch, and freeze.

 See the reason her food tastes like no other is because she cooks seasonally.
-She knows what is in season, she knows what vegetables are good for what, she knows that this size of eggplants would have way too many seeds so it won’t be good for frying, nor for Mutabal.
+She knows what is in season, she knows what vegetables are good for what, and she knows that this size of eggplant would have way too many seeds so it won’t be good for frying, nor Mutabal.

 She knows her meat, where to cut from if you wanted to do a stew, which part tastes better minced and which she doesn’t like at all.